husarion/erc2025/RULES.md

 Unless specified otherwise, all rules and guidelines in this document apply only to the Remote Formula.

 The main goal for this year's remote Competition is to experiment with types of tasks that are best suited for the remote formula.
 This means that some difficulties are to be expected and the rules are subject to changes during the Competition.
-The main goal is to learn from the experience - both as the organizer and competitor.
+The main goal is to learn from the experience - both as the Organizer, the Operator and competitor.

-## Organizers and use of materials
+## Organizer, Operators and use of materials

 [roverchallenge.eu](https://roverchallenge.eu) is the main website for the European Rover Challenge and materials (or links) to materials for both formulas will be published there.
 Updates may also be sent via the emails provided during registration.

-The main Organizer for the remote formula this year is Husarion.
+The main Operator for the remote formula this year is Husarion.
 This is a change from previous Remote Formulas and also the On-site Formula.
 Please do not reference any previous Remote documents, rules or materials as they will almost certainly not match the current Competition.
 Using materials from On-site Formula is allowed but not advised unless specified otherwise.

 Both European Rover Challenge formulas are still owned and coordinated by the European Space Foundation.
+European Space Foundation is called the Organizer in this document.

 Husarion is a polish company that specializes in industrial robotics platforms.
 They are known for their Husarion Panther UGV platforms - which is one of the main robots used in the competition.
 They are also known for their cloud platform - Husarnet - which is used for the competition's connectivity.
 To know more visit [husarion.com](https://husarion.com).
 Using support materials from Husarion is allowed and encouraged.
 Good starting points are Docs, Manuals and Tutorials on their website and their Github profile - [github.com/husarion](https://github.com/husarion).

 ## Copyrights, intellectual property and personal data

-The Organizer retains all copyrights to Competition materials, including but not limited to the rulebook, technical handbook, scoring system, Task descriptions, and any other materials provided to the Teams.
-The Teams retain all copyrights to the materials they provide to the Organizer.
-The Teams grant the Organizer a non-exclusive, worldwide, royalty-free license to use the materials for the purposes of the Competition.
-The Teams are responsible for ensuring that they have the right to use any materials they provide to the Organizer.
+The Operator retains all copyrights to Competition materials, including but not limited to the Rulebook, Technical handbook, scoring system, Task descriptions, and any other materials provided to the Teams.
+The Teams retain all copyrights to the materials they provide to the Organizer and the Operator.
+The Teams grant both the Organizer and the Operator a non-exclusive, worldwide, royalty-free license to use the materials for the purposes of the Competition.
+The Teams are responsible for ensuring that they have the right to use any materials they provide to the Organizer and the Operator.

 Teams may be granted the right to use the ERC logo and other materials for promotional purposes.
 Please contact the Organizer with a specific request to be granted permission.

-Reuse of the Competition materials for other purposes is not allowed without the written consent of the Organizer.
+Reuse of the Competition materials for other purposes is not allowed without the written consent of the Organizer and the Operator.

 Copyrights and Trademarks mentioned in the Competition materials are the property of their respective owners.

-Team members agree to their personal data, the documentation delivered as well as other promotional materials and visuals being stored and processed in the Organizer's computer systems for the purpose of the ERC programme.

-Teams grant permission to the Organizer to use promotional materials and visuals (e.g. photos and videos), as well as any additional photos, videos, portraits, documents, interviews, and other materials resulting from participation in the Challenge (using the name of the participant or not) on all media, in any language, anywhere in the world, in any manner, for advertising and promotional and educational purposes.
+Teams grant permission to both the Organizer and the Operator to use promotional materials and visuals (e.g. photos and videos), as well as any additional photos, videos, portraits, documents, interviews, and other materials resulting from participation in the Challenge (using the name of the participant or not) on all media, in any language, anywhere in the world, in any manner, for advertising and promotional and educational purposes.

 Personal data and information about Team members other than their names and surnames will not be published without the prior consent of each Team member.

 ## Cancellation of the Competition

-Organisers reserve the right to cancel the Competition at any time.
-The Organisers will make every effort to inform the Teams of the cancellation as soon as possible.
-The Organisers are not responsible for any damages or losses caused by the cancellation of the Competition.
+Organizer reserve the right to cancel the Competition at any time.
+The Organizer will make every effort to inform the Teams of the cancellation as soon as possible.
+Neither the Organizer nor the Operator are responsible for any damages or losses caused by the cancellation of the Competition.

 ## Awards

 The exact list of Awards is to be specified later.
-Awards from non-Organizer entities may be allowed but must be accepted by the Organizers.
-Digital certificates of participation will most likely **not** be Awarded in the Remote Formula this year.
+Awards from non-Organizer entities may be allowed but must be accepted by the Organizer.
+Digital (PDF) certificates of participation will be Awarded in the Remote Formula this year.

 Teams may be eligible for receiving physical Awards.
 Teams may forfeit the right to receive an Award if they choose so.
 All customs, legal and fees may be the responsibility of the Team - specifics will be provided in the Award announcement.